open-spaced-repetition/srs-benchmark/README.md

 Total number of reviews for evaluation: 697,851,710

 The following tables represent the weighted means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
+The graphs below the tables show the RMSE (bins) of different models, weighted by the number of reviews and by the logarithm of the number of reviews, respectively.

 ### Weighted by number of reviews